hasura/ndc-rest-schema/README.md

       - api_key: []
 ```

-The URL can be a relative path or absolute URL.
-If the URL the relative, there must be a base URL in `settings`:
+The URL can be a relative path or an absolute URL.
+If the URL is relative, there must be a base URL in `settings`:

 ```yaml
 settings: